dojo/docs/quickstart/debugging.rst

 .. image:: debugging2.png
    :alt: Firebug console

 Looking back at your code, you notice the capitalization on "Textbox" in the dojo.require is wrong.
 That's a common mistake, but easily fixed.
-It's also common to forget the dojo.require, or to misspell the class in the dojoType attribute.
+It's also common to forget the dojo.require, or to misspell the class in the data-dojo-type attribute.
 In each case, Firebug will set you straight.

 Firebug Lite will give you a similar console, but it will appear naturally at the bottom of your browser window.
 To turn it off, you must set the isDebug flag to false and run the page again.